Heigvd/colab/README.md

 Writing those changeLogs may be painfull.
 Luckily, LiquiBase ships with handy tools ([dowload here](https://github.com/liquibase/liquibase/releases)) to ease writing changeLogs.
 We are especially interested in the `diffChangeLog` tool.

 This tool compute a changeLog between a database and a reference.
 In our case, the database is the live database, the reference is the test database.
 Here is an script that you can run to generate a diff changeLog in a XML file named after the current timestamp.
+If there is no difference, no file will be generated.

 ```sh
 #!/bin/bash